Experimental Demonstration of a Quantum Controlled-SWAP Gate with Multiple Degrees of Freedom of a Single Photon: Experiment setup

 Figure~\ref{fig:exp} illustrates our linear optical scheme for the quantum Fredkin gate.
-The OAM space is from $\ket{\ell=-2}$ to $\ket{\ell=+1}$ here, and any arbitrary superposition OAM states can be generated by spatial light modulator (SLM).
-The half wave plate (HWP) and quarter wave plate (QWP) positioned behind SLM1 also module an arbitrary polarization quantum state of the control qubit.
-The core component of our experimental scheme is an altered Mach-Zehnder interferometer composed of parts (a)-(c), time delay, and two PBSs before and after them in Fig.~\ref{fig:exp}.
-Polarized beamer splitters 1 and 2 (PBS) are used as controlled operation for polarization DoF.
+The four-dimensional OAM space is from $\ket{\ell=-2}$ to $\ket{\ell=+1}$ here, and any arbitrary superposition OAM states can be generated by spatial light modulator (SLM).
+The half wave plate (HWP) and quarter wave plate (QWP) positioned behind SLM1 are used to generate an arbitrary polarization quantum state for the control qubit.
+The core component of our experimental scheme is an altered Mach-Zehnder interferometer composed of Figs. \ref{fig:exp}(a)-(c), time delay, and two polarized beamer splitters (PBSs) before and after them in the part (\Rmnum{2}) of Fig.~\ref{fig:exp}.
+PBS 1 and 2 are used as controlled operation for polarization DoF.
 The computational state $\ket{1}$ of the control qubit corresponds to the horizontal polarization photon propagating in the upper interferometer arm, while the state $\ket{0}$ is represented by vertical polarization photon propagating in the lower arm of the polarization Mach-Zehnder interferometer.
 The time-delay part in the lower arm is used to balance the path difference between two arms.

-Notice that the part (a) and part (c) are identity in the experimental settings.
+Notice that the Figs. \ref{fig:exp}(a) and \ref{fig:exp}(c) are identity in the experimental settings.
 All the angles of HWPs are at $\pi/8$ and $3\pi/8$, sequentially, and the angles of Dove primes are at $\pi/4$.
 In general, if the Dove Prism is rotated by an angle of $\alpha$, the OAM mode can be operated in the following manner,

 While the forward propagating photon in an OAM state $\ket{\l}$ would be added a phase of $\exp(\mi 2 \ell \alpha)$, the backward propagating photon carrying the same OAM mode would be added an opposite phase of $\exp(-\mi 2 \ell \alpha)$.
-The embedded Sagnac interferometers (scilicet the part(a) and (c)) label as parity sorters, are designed to distinguish photons based on the parity of its OAM quantum numbers.
+The embedded Sagnac interferometers (the Figs. \ref{fig:exp}(a) and \ref{fig:exp}(c)) label as parity sorters, and are designed to distinguish photons based on the parity of its OAM quantum numbers.
 Strictly speaking, this kind of parity sorter can be used to constitute quantum non-demolition measurement in hyperentangled Bell states measurement.